equinix/equinix-cloudevents/CONTRIBUTING.md

 * "definitions" - The JSON Schema definition that describes the contents of the data schema for what will be contained in the event, metric, or alert that is supported by this data schema
-* "cloudeventTypes" - List of object with attributes `isReleased` and `inPreview` that mark which environment the data schema is ready to suppport the given event type in.
-Mark `isReleased` as True if it is fully tested and ready for production.
-Mark `preview` as False if it is under development and should only be available in UAT.
+* "cloudeventTypes" - List of object with attribute `releaseStatus` that mark which environment the data schema is ready to suppport the given event type in.
+Mark `releaseStatus` as `released` if it is fully tested and ready for production.
+Mark `releaseStatus` as `preview` if it is under development and should only be available in UAT.
-* "metricNames" - - List of object with attributes `isReleased` and `inPreview` that mark which environment the data schema is ready to suppport the given event type in.
-Mark `isReleased` as True if it is fully tested and ready for production.
-Mark `preview` as False if it is under development and should only be available in UAT.
+* "metricNames" - List of object with attributes `releaseStatus` that mark which environment the data schema is ready to suppport the given event type in.
+Mark `releaseStatus` as `released` if it is fully tested and ready for production.
+Mark `releaseStatus` as `preview` if it is under development and should only be available in UAT.
-* "alertNames" - List of object with attributes `isReleased` and `inPreview` that mark which environment the data schema is ready to suppport the given event type in.
-Mark `isReleased` as True if it is fully tested and ready for production.
-Mark `preview` as False if it is under development and should only be available in UAT.
+* "alertNames" - List of object with attributes `releaseStatus` that mark which environment the data schema is ready to suppport the given event type in.
+Mark `releaseStatus` as `released` if it is fully tested and ready for production.
+Mark `releaseStatus` as `preview` if it is under development and should only be available in UAT.

 ## Process for Upgrading Event/Metric/Alert from Development to Production

-When adding a new event/metric/alert to a data schema always start by marking `inPreview` as True.
+When adding a new event/metric/alert to a data schema always start by marking `releaseStatus` as `preview`.
 This identifies *in development* items and is the starting point for new events/metrics/alerts being added into the repo.

-Once an event/metric/alert has been thoroughly tested in lower environments you will mark `inPreview` as False and `isReleased` as True.
+Once an event/metric/alert has been thoroughly tested in lower environments you will mark `releaseStatus` as `released`.
 This indicates that your item is ready to be consumed in production and the production Equinix Event Manager will pass these items through to the consumers.

-It is imperative that you understand the responsibility involved for managing your team's domain with regards to the  `inPreview` and `isReleased` attributes in your data schema files.
+It is imperative that you understand the responsibility involved for managing your team's domain with regards to the `releaseStatus` attribute in your data schema files.
 The [CODEOWNERS](#codeowners) section describes how responsibility is managed within the repo.
 Please review it thoroughly.

 ## CODEOWNERS